manpagez: man pages & more

 is no need to start the new cluster.

-5. Install custom shared object files: Install any custom shared
+5. Install extension shared object files: Many extensions and custom

-other source.
-Do not install the schema definitions, e.g. CREATE
+commands.
+Do not load the schema definitions, e.g., CREATE

-EXTENSION pgcrypto, because these will be upgraded from the old
+EXTENSION pgcrypto, because these will be duplicated from the old

-synonym, thesaurus, stop words) must also be copied to the new
+search files (dictionary, synonym, thesaurus, stop words) from the

 servers several times, so you might want to set authentication to